Human Trafficking in [Italy] [other countries]

 Human Trafficking & Modern-day Slavery

-Italy is a destination and transit country for women, children, and men trafficked transnationally for the purposes of commercial sexual exploitation and forced labor.
-Women and children are trafficked mainly from Nigeria, Romania, Bulgaria, Moldova, Albania, and Ukraine but also from Russia, South America, North and East Africa, the Middle East, China, and Uzbekistan.
+Italy is a destination and transit country for women, children, and men trafficked internationally for the purposes of commercial sexual exploitation and forced labor.
+Women and children are trafficked for forced prostitution mainly from Nigeria, Romania, Bulgaria, Moldova, Albania, and Ukraine but also from Russia, South America, North and East Africa, the Middle East, China, and Uzbekistan.
 Chinese men and women are trafficked to Italy for the purpose of forced labor.
 Roma children continue to be trafficked for the purposes of sexual exploitation and forced begging.
-Reportedly, an increasing number of victims are trafficked for labor, mostly in the agricultural sector.
-According to one NGO, 90 percent of foreign seasonal workers are unregistered and two-thirds are in Italy illegally, rendering them vulnerable to trafficking.
-The top five source countries for agricultural workers are Poland, Romania, Pakistan, Albania, and Cote d’Ivoire.
-Traffickers reportedly are moving victims more frequently within Italy, often keeping victims in major cities for only a few months at a time, in an attempt to evade police detection. - U.S. State Dept Trafficking in Persons Report, June, 2008 [full country report]
+Men are trafficked for the purpose of forced labor, mostly in the agricultural sector in southern Italy. - U.S. State Dept Trafficking in Persons Report, June, 2009 Check out a later country report here or a full TIP Report here

 CAUTION: The following links have been culled from the web to illuminate the situation in Italy.
 Some of these links may lead to websites that present allegations that are unsubstantiated or even false.
 No attempt has been made to validate their authenticity or to verify their content.